March 6-7, 2020

 Panel submissions: In addition, the organizers are also inviting panel proposals.
 Panel submissions should include the panel title, a description of the session’s focus, the issues to be discussed, and a list of panelists (potential and confirmed), including affiliation.
 Panel proposals should not exceed two double-spaced pages.

 To submit, please follow these steps:

 - Go to the conference website.

-- In the “AEJMC Midwinter 2017 Login” box, click on “Sign up here” as new user.
+- In the login box, click to Register as a new user.